 - A large operator of nursing homes in chapter 11 in connection with a spin-off and multiple financings, including the restructuring of a $225 million senior credit facility and establishment of a $10 million senior facility and a $15 million A/R facility.

 - A wireless telecom spectrum management company in connection with a $100 million private equity placement.

 - A major radio and television group owner (as lender) in more than $500 million in secured loans made to broadcast companies in connection with acquisitions.

-- A wireless communications joint venture in a $108 million debt and equity financing in connection with construction, development and operation of a PCS network.
+- A wireless communications joint venture in a $108 million debt and equity financing in connection with construction, development, and operation of a personal communications services (PCS) network.

 We also represent both employers and executives in negotiating and documenting contractual arrangements governing the relationship of executives with their companies.
 We advise clients as to fixed and incentive-based compensation, equity-based compensation, executive compensation, severance and dispute resolution procedures, and compensation requirements for tax-exempt organizations, among other things.